Icosa-dev/Alzipar-Dictionary/Rules/Orthography/LatinScript.md

 If a word using the definite article begins with a sun consonant then the "l" is replaced with that consonant.
 For example "the water" would be translated as *aṡ-ṡivaz(un)*.

 The acute accent can be used to mark which vowel is elongated in a word.
 However this is not required as vowel elongation is generally very regular.
+If used, it tends to only be used on polysylabic words and once.
+The exception is for compound words.
+For example *Kitabami* would have elongation on both the *a* of *Kitab* and *i* of *mi*.
+Hence, *Kitábamí*.